Heather Wheeler: Parliamentary career

 Wheeler stood unsuccessfully at the 2001 and 2005 general elections as her party's candidate for Coventry South.
 Wheeler was a member of the Conservative Party's A-List prior to being selected to contest the South Derbyshire constituency.
 At the 2010 general election, she gained the seat from Labour with a majority of 7,128; there was a 9.8% swing to the Conservatives.
 Following her election as a Member of Parliament she stood aside as Conservative council group leader.
 She was re-elected in 2015 and 2017, with the former defying polling that suggested her seat would be vulnerable following the Conservative Government's failure to award a major contract to local train manufacturer Bombardier.

 In the House of Commons she sat on the Standards and Privileges Committee, the European Scrutiny Committee and the Communities and Local Government Committee.
 She was also a member of the Public Bill Committee for the Defence Reform Act 2014.

 Wheeler was one of 79 Conservative MPs who supported a 2011 rebel motion calling for a referendum on the European Union.
 She also joined a 2013 rebel amendment expressing regret at not including the referendum in the government's plans.
 She subsequently backed the government's plans to hold a referendum in 2017 and opposed a proposal to hold it in 2014.
 Wheeler backed Leave in the referendum.

 On 9 January 2018, Wheeler was appointed Parliamentary Under-Secretary of State at the Ministry of Housing, Communities and Local Government, with responsibility for homelessness and rough sleeping as well as the private rented and leasehold sectors, in the second May ministry.

 In March 2018, following her promotion to a Government position with responsibility for homelessness, Wheeler told The Guardian newspaper that she did not know why the number of rough sleepers had increased in recent years.
 Wheeler rejected the suggestion that welfare reforms and council cuts relating to her Government had contributed to the rise.
 Earlier in the same month, Wheeler promised to resign if the number of people rough sleeping got worse while she was in office.

 On 26 July 2019, Wheeler was appointed as the Parliamentary under-secretary of state for Asia and the Pacific at the Foreign and Commonwealth Office in the first Johnson ministry.
 She resigned for family reasons in February 2020.

 In 2021, she unsuccessfully ran for election to become chair of the 1922 Committee.

 On 17 September 2021, Wheeler was appointed an assistant Government whip in the second cabinet reshuffle of the second Johnson ministry.

+Wheeler was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for political and public service.

+In June 2023, she was one of six Conservative MPs to vote against censuring Boris Johnson following the Commons Privileges Committee investigation.